lkalajzic/shodo-course/sales_page_copy.md

 ---

-## Section 4: The Story - Master Tanaka
+## Section 4: The Story - Master Kaoru

-For 40 years, Master Kenji Tanaka has practiced shodo (書道) in a small studio in Kamakura.
+For 40 years, Master Kaoru Tanaka has practiced shodo (書道) in a small studio in Kamakura.

-**Image:** Master Tanaka at his calligraphy desk, brush in hand
+**Image:** Master Kaoru at her calligraphy desk, brush in hand

-His grandfather taught him the old way.
+Her grandfather taught her the old way.
 Not the rigid, academic way they teach in schools.
 The flowing, meditative way they practiced in temples for centuries.

 One breath.
 One stroke.
 No going back.

-"Westerners think shodo is about perfect letters," Master Tanaka says.
+"Westerners think shodo is about perfect letters," Master Kaoru says.
 "They miss the point entirely."

 "It's not about perfection.
 It's about presence.
 About expressing in one stroke what you could never say in a thousand words."